Popular now on KPCC

-Lisa Brenner is a Mobile Content Producer at KPCC.
+Lisa Brenner is the associate editor for LAist at KPCC.

 Lisa joined KPCC in December 2011.
-Prior to that she led content direction for a as co-editor of LAist, where she had been the music editor years earlier.
+Prior to that she led content direction as co-editor of LAist, many moons before KPCC bought it.

-Lisa has written and produced arts, culture and news content for a number of print and online publications including MTV, Glamour and LA.com, where she previously served as Music Editor and Managing Editor of the entertainment and lifestyle website.
+Lisa has written and produced arts, culture and news content for print and online publications, including MTV, Glamour and LA.com, where she previously served as Music Editor and Managing Editor of the entertainment and lifestyle website.

-She worked on the 20th Century Fox studio lot in creative licensing for Fox Music publishing where she co-created the department's first online store and mined the musical catalogue of film scores, TV themes and soundtrack assets for promotional samplers, boxed sets and placement packages.
+She worked on the 20th Century Fox studio lot in creative licensing for Fox Music publishing, where she co-created the department's first online store and mined the musical catalogue of film scores, TV themes and soundtracks.
 Prior to Fox, she coordinated large-scale film, commercial and music video productions.